arnoson/very-simple-components/README.md

 </div>

 <script type="module">
-  import { mountComponents } from 'very-simple-components'
+  import { mountComponents } from '@very-simple/components'
   // We only have to import the component, it will register itself. import './components/gallery.js'